w3c/wai-curricula/content/designer/navigation-design.md

 * define visual and text indications to identify menus, including:
   * consistent styling for menu identification across websites
   * visual and non-visual indications about the current page in the navigation menu
-* define interactions inside navigation menus, including mouse, keyboard, touch, and voice
+* define interactions inside navigation menus, including mouse, keyboard, touch, and speech
 * design navigation menus that adapt to different text sizes, screen magnifications, and screen sizes and resolutions
 * apply distinguishable and consistent styles for menu items in their different states, for example in fly-out menus
 * identify related requirements for developers to implement:
   * non-visual identification and naming of menus
   * semantics for different menu states and properties, such as hover, focus, current, active, and visited
-  * support for different interaction methods, including keyboard, mouse, touch, and voice
+  * support for different interaction methods, including keyboard, mouse, touch, and speech
   * support for different text and screen sizes

 #### Teaching Ideas